mweagle/Sparta/content/index.md

          <li>CloudWatch Events</li>
          <li>CloudWatch Logs</li>
        </ul>
-       Additionally, your service may provision any other <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">CloudFormation</a> supported resource.
+       Additionally, your service may provision any other <a href="http://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-template-resource-type-ref.html">CloudFormation</a> supported resource and even your own <a href="http://gosparta.io/docs/custom_resources">CustomResources</a>.
       </p>
   </div>
  </div>